mksigona/OptitrackSimPipeline/Demo/README.md

 5. Set "Reference Image" as the hardened transducer model and "Image To Warp" as the image volume.
 Repeat as many times as required to set up your medium for simulations.
 Create a new volume for the "Output Image".
 6. Save the resampled volumes and the transducer models (hardened and non-hardened)
 7. Run the [simulation script](../Scripts/Slicer2Kwave.m) in MATLAB (Slicer2Kwave.m)
+8. Import the output file from the Slicer2Kwave.m script into Slicer and add it to the transform hierarchy.
+The simulations are now available for analysis in 3D Slicer.